kozlitinaelja/twitterSearch/README.md

 Documentation
 ===========================
-Twitter search plugin provides jQuery collection method `$.fn.twitterSearch(options)` *options:* string or objects defines search criteria and configuration
+Twitter search plugin provides jQuery collection method `$.fn.twitterSearch(options)`

+*options:* string or objects defines search criteria and configuration

 ### Options you can override:

 *searchBar:*Set true if you want to provide to your users ability to search frequently;

 *placeholder:* If you set true to searchBar, you might want to provide an example search;

 *fadeEffect:* Set true to use FadeOut effect during the animation process;

 *search:* term you want to search for;

 *from:* sent from the user;

 *to:* sent to the user;

 *rpp:* The number of tweets to return per page, up to a max of 100;

 *result_type:* Optional.
 Specifies what type of search results you would prefer to receive.
 The current default is "recent."
-Valid values include: "mixed", "recent", "popular"
+Valid values include: "mixed", "recent", "popular".

 Authors
 =============================
 <a href="https://github.com/kozlitinaelja">Elnara Kozlitina</a>